Ed "Too Tall" Jones

-Edward Lee Jones (born February 23, 1951), commonly known as Ed "Too Tall" Jones due to his height, is an American former professional football player who was a defensive end for 15 seasons (1974–1978, 1980–1989) for the Dallas Cowboys in the National Football League (NFL).
+Edward Lee Jones (born February 23, 1951), commonly known as Ed "Too Tall" Jones due to his height, is an American former professional football player who was a defensive end for 15 seasons (1974–1978, 1980–1989) with the Dallas Cowboys in the National Football League (NFL).
 In 1979, he briefly left football to attempt a career in professional boxing.

 Early life

 Jones was born on February 23, 1951, in Jackson, Tennessee.
 He attended Merry High School, where he played baseball and basketball.
 He played only three football games, because his high school did not support the sport until his senior year.

 His basketball skills earned him All-America honors and scholarship offers from several Division I (NCAA) programs.
 He also had offers from Major League Baseball teams to play first base in their farm systems.

 As a senior, he fought a Golden Gloves boxing match, recording a knockout of his opponent in less than a minute.
 He stopped shortly after that, when his basketball coach read an article about the fight, and made him choose between basketball and boxing.